 35. Check to assure the pin is even and that the ring is secured to the end of the release arm.

-36. Lubricate the top of the ratchet bar with only a drop or two of oil.
-It is critical that you DO NOT OIL THE TOP OF THE RATCHET BAR, and that oil does net drip from the pin and lugs at the top of the bar.
-Wipe away any excess oil that might interfere with the ratchet bar.
-It must remain dry at all times.
+36. Lubricate the top of the ratchet bar with only a drop or two of oil and then wipe away the oil.
+It is critical that you DO NOT OIL THE TEETH OF THE RATCHET BAR, and that oil does not drip from the pin and lugs at the top of the bar onto the teeth of the ratchet bar.
+Inspect and wipe away any excess oil that might interfere with the ratchet bar; the teeth must remain dry at all times.

 37. Lubricate the top of the release handle.